-Avionics Systems Technician: Salary, Requirements and Career Information
+Avionics Systems Technician: Salary, Requirements & Career Info

 Avionics technicians design, maintain and repair the avionics systems used to control the primary functions of an aircraft.
 These include radio communications, flight, engine, navigation and radar systems and other electronic instruments.
 Most avionics systems technicians are employed either by aerospace product companies in research and development of new electronics systems or for air transport companies in the direct installation and maintenance of systems.
 Avionics systems technicians must be certified by the FAA.